wallytutor/WallyToolbox.jl/docs/src/Computing/02-General-Computing-Skills.md

 ---
 ## Git version control

+### Version control in Windows

+- [TortoiseGIT](https://tortoisegit.org/): for Windows users, this applications add the possibility of managing version control and other features directly from the file explorer.

 ### Adding submodules

 Generally speaking adding a submodule to a repository should be a simple matter of: